ROADWAY - AI Powered Travel Planning App

 From "I want to travel" to a clear, personalized itinerary - without the blank-page frustration.

-Roadway combines curated trip ideas with AI-driven editing so travelers can shape routes, activities, pace, and budget in a simple, guided way.
-End-to-end UX/UI project designed solo in 4 weeks.
+Roadway combines curated trips ideas with AI-driven editing, so travelrs can shape routes, activities, pace and budget in a simple, guided way.
+End-to-end UX/UI project designed solo in4 weeks.

 Scope of Work